WLRH: History

 For many years, Huntsville has boasted a large population of highly-educated, affluent professionals.
 Among them are technicians, engineers, and entrepreneurs mostly associated with the U.S. Army's Redstone Arsenal installation, NASA's George C. Marshall Space Flight Center and contractors.
 Many of these individuals were responsible for organizing an unusually high-quality performing arts scene for such a small city in the 1960s.
 These were among the factors that led to Huntsville receiving Alabama's first public radio license, and broadcasts began on October 13, 1976 from the Times Building on Holmes Avenue.
-The state's largest city, Birmingham, followed suit two months later when WBHM started in December.
+The state's largest city at the time, Birmingham, followed suit two months later when WBHM started in December.

 The station was originally owned by the Huntsville Madison County Public Library; in fact, the call letters stand for Library Radio Huntsville.
 However, just over a year after the station began operations, it became apparent that the library's budget could not properly support a full-service radio station, especially one in what has always been a modest-sized market.
 The Alabama Educational Television Commission stepped in and acquired the station in December 1977 to prevent it from failing, and still owns it today.
 The station carried, as was customary for public stations during that era, mostly classical music programming, with jazz late nights Mondays through Saturdays; some folk music and radio drama programs were mixed in during the week.
 In 1987, after significant listener growth, the University of Alabama in Huntsville offered the AETC use of a newly constructed facility on its campus, several miles to the west of downtown; WLRH took the offer and remains at that location today.
 WLRH otherwise has no direct connection to UAH, as that institution does not have a broadcasting curriculum.

 In the early years, the station carried some unusual programs, most notably Radio Andernach, a weekly hour-long German-language news and features show for the benefit of several natives of that land who worked in Huntsville's aerospace and defense industry.
 Beginning in the mid-1980s, it also was the home of northern Alabama's first call-in radio talk show, which had a very different flavor than most of those found on commercial stations today (in fact, when the format's popularity exploded elsewhere in the 1990s, WLRH dropped the show).

 In 2010 WLRH added 89.3 HD2, a 24-hour classical music service.
 It added 89.3 HD3, a news/talk outlet, in 2012.

 WLRH added a translator at 104.5 FM in Henagar, Alabama in 2018.

 On September 5, 2025, WLRH announced that they would be dropping NPR programming on October 1st and return to a local-driven focus.